Information about the Helpline & Email Support

-This service is for all self-identifying women who have experienced sexual violence and/or abuse, no matter when or how it happened, as well as partners, supporters and professionals of any gender.
+This service is for people of any gender aged 14+ who have experienced sexual violence and/or abuse, no matter when or how it happened, as well as partners, supporters and professionals of any gender.
+We offer emotional support and signposting.

 Please note that our number may show up on your phone bills.